Article Contents:

 Alternative technology — installation on steps:

 If the staircase is on stringers and balusters are attached not to the stringer but to the horizontal planes of the treads — step back 50–70 mm from the front edge of the step and install the baluster using a platform fastener.
-In this case, the bottom end is horizontal (without angled trimming), and the baluster verticality is checked in the usual way.
+In this case, the bottom end is horizontal (without angular trimming), and the baluster verticality is checked in the usual way.

 Stage six: handrail installation